hugsy/binja-headless/README.md

 ## Description

 Allows to use Binary Ninja headlessly and remotely by creating an RPyc service for it.
-It works just like [IDA-RPyc](https://github.com/hugsy/stuff/blob/master/ida_scripts/ida_rpyc_server.py) but for Binja.
+It works just like [IDA-Header](https://github.com/hugsy/ida-headless) but for Binary Ninja.

 Install the files in the Binary Ninja plugin directory, and start it.